 1. A wide range of graduate level courses in the School is organised by David Judge and Gabriella Rustici in collaboration with the European Bioinformatics Institute and Wellcome Trust Sanger Institute.
 These include some programming courses aimed at biologists and include both topic-based (such as phylogeny) and resource-based (such as EBI databases) sessions.

-Most of our courses are booked using the University Training Booking System (UTBS), within the Graduate School of Life Sciences section, where you can see all the dates and times we expect to run courses and the details of all courses we may run.
+Most of our courses are booked using the University Training Booking System (UTBS), where you can see all the dates and times we expect to run courses and the details of all courses we may run.
 Note the links to related courses at the bottom of each course page:

 Look also at other courses available via other providers (see bottom of this page for information about general scientific computing courses).